ajgowans/alt-cores/README.md

  #### NeoGeo Turbo Core
  - Runs the CPU at twice the speed (Turbo needs to be enabled in the OSD)
+ - Updated to display on modern IO boards
  - Breaks almost everything but Metal Slug
  - Metal Slug runs great on it tho.